datmo/datmo/docs/quickstart.rst

 ``$ datmo init``

 3. Create a name and description.
-When prompted for a desired environment, type:
+When prompted to setup an environment, respond with the following answers:

-``tensorflow:cpu``
+    - Would you like to set up an environment? : ``y``
+    - Please select one of the above enviornment type (e.g. 1 or gpu): ``cpu``
+    - Please select one of the above environments (e.g. 1 or data-analytics): ``keras-tensorflow``
+    - Please select one of the above environment language (e.g. py27): ``py27``

 4. Open a jupyter notebook automatically with: